 Atlena nodded sadly and said, “Arthur, they failed to heed my warnings before Atlantis sank as well.”

-“Well, the thing about me is that when I go down,” he replied, “I always manage to get back up again.”
+“Well, the thing about me is that when I go down,” he replied with a wink, “I always manage to get back up again.”